Ewing Field: History

 After one season at the new park, and after enduring many complaints about the cold, windy, foggy weather at Ewing Field, Ewing sold the team and the ballpark to Henry and Clarence Berry, who moved the club back to Recreation Park.

 The ballpark was subsequently used by local amateurs for football, soccer, rugby, and using a portable wooden ring that was stored under the stands, for boxing.
 During a game on June 5, 1926, the wooden structure caught fire from a cigarette, and soon burned down.
 Windblown embers set fire to approximately 100 houses.
 With the ballpark fire raging out of control, the firemen concentrated their efforts on protecting the rest of the neighborhood, including the Presentation Convent behind the left field corner of the ballpark.
+The left field bleachers avoided the fire due to a gap between them and the main grandstand.

-The field continued to be used for football, with spectators using bleachers.
+The field continued to be used for football, with spectators using the bleachers.
+It also served as the venue for the San Francisco State Gators football, from 1931 until 1935.
 It was demolished in 1938 to construct a housing development called Ewing Terrace.
 The internal looping street is also called Ewing Terrace.